appliedAI-Initiative/pymetrius/{{cookiecutter.project_name}}/README-dev.md

 They will be used in the release steps in the pipeline.
 If you want to publish packages to a private server, you will also need to set the `PYPI_REPO_URL` variable.

-On gitlab, you will need to set up Gitlab CI deploy keys for automatically committing from the develop pipeline during version bumping
+On gitlab, you will need to set up a `Gitlab CI deploy key` and add it as file-type variable called `GITLAB_DEPLOY_KEY` for automatically committing from the develop pipeline during version bumping.

 #### Automatic release process